 Instruction & Activities

 The Korean language is taught in context by exposing students to real-life situations and building their confidence in expressing themselves in Korean.
 In addition, you will gain understanding and appreciation for the historic, cultural, social and geographic aspects of the Korean world.
 Classroom and lab work are supplemented with daily extra-curricular activities, mainly conducted in Korean.
 This includes sports, games, calligraphy, music, poetry, movies, discussions, cooking, and guest speakers.
 There will also be several field trips to connect and meet with members of the local Korean community.

-Students in all programs will be required to sign a Language Pledge to use Korean to the best of their ability at all times.
+Students in all programs will be required to sign a Target Language Commitment to use Korean to the best of their ability at all times.

 You will earn 12 to 18 quarter units in Korean language and Korean studies.
 Classroom instruction, lab work, activities such as dance, calligraphy and music, as well as weekly field trips are all important elements of the program.
 Please note that instruction and required activities take place from 8 a.m.-10 p.m.
 Monday-Friday and 8 a.m.-1 p.m. on Saturdays.

 Program Costs*$2,200 - Tuition (Undergrad, CA-Res.)